pendulum-project/ntpd-rs/MANAGEMENT_CLIENT.md

 # Management Client

-NTPD-rs comes with a management client for the daemon.
+ntpd-rs comes with a management client for the daemon.
 This client can show the current state of the daemon, as well as change the log level and panic thresholds of the daemon.

 ## Enabling the management client